AutomateThePlanet/Bellatrix-Documentation/docs/android-automation/app-service.md

 Explanations
 ------------
-Bellatrix gives you an interface to most common operations for controlling the Android app through the AppService class.
+BELLATRIX gives you an interface to most common operations for controlling the Android app through the AppService class.
 We already saw one of them StartActivity for opening a particular initial activity.
 ```csharp
 App.AppService.BackgroundApp(1);
 ```